Pemba Grass Prices (2025) – Cost Per Bag, Acre & Where to Buy

 Is Pemba Grass drought resistant?

-Pemba Grass or the St. Augustine grass exhibits moderate drought tolerance but is not as drought-resistant as some other warm-season grasses, such as Bermuda grass (Cynodon dactylon) or Zoysia grass (Zoysia japonica).
+Pemba Grass or the St. Augustine grass exhibits moderate drought tolerance but is not as drought-resistant as some other warm-season grasses, such as Bermuda grass (Cynodon dactylon) or Zoysia grass also known as Arabica grass.
 Its ability to withstand dry conditions depends on factors such as soil type, maintenance practices, and cultivar selection

 How often should I water Pemba grass